-With the RTA, Liechtenstein is one of the first countries to attempt to create a regulatory framework for blockchain applications.
-The date of implementation is still open.
+With the TVTA, Liechtenstein is one of the first countries to attempt to create a regulatory framework for Blockchain applications.
+The TVTA entered into force on 1 January 2020.

 Mortgage Credit Directive (MCD)

-The Mortgage Credit Directive (RL 2014/17/EU; “MCD”) took effect in the EU on 20 March 2014 and complements the existing guidelines on consumer protection, misleading and comparative advertising as well as unfair business practices in the area of residential real-estate loans.
-The directive is designed to enhance information for consumers on mortgage and similar credit products and aims to establish a single market for residential real-estate loans.
+The Mortgage Credit Directive (RL 2014/17/EU; “MCD”) took effect in the EU on 20 March 2014 and complements the existing guidelines on consumer protection, misleading and comparative advertising as well as unfair business practices in the area of residential real-estate credits.
+The Directive is designed to enhance information for consumers on mortgage and similar credit products and aims to establish a single market for residential real-estate credits.

 Law on the Register of Beneficial Owners of Domestic Legal Entities (RBODLEA)

-In order to ensure on-going compliance with guidelines and to guarantee access to international markets, the Law on the Register of Beneficial Owners of Domestic Legal Entities (RBODLEA) has been established (LGBl.
-2019 Nr.
-8) in implementation of Art.
-30 and 31 of the 4th Money-Laundering Directive (RL 2015/849/EU).
+In order to ensure on-going compliance with guidelines and to guarantee access to international markets, the Law on the Register of Beneficial Owners of Domestic Legal Entities (RBODLEA) was enacted (LGBl.
+2019 no. 8) in implementation of the 4th Money-Laundering Directive (RL 2015/849/EU).

-Amendment of the Penal Code (PC) and Code of Criminal Procedure (CCP)
+Amendment of the Criminal Code (CC) and Code of Criminal Procedure (CCP)

-The 5th Money-Laundering Directive is to be implemented in 2020 on a European level.
-Thus provides, inter alia, for an extension of the list of persons or entities covered by the legislation as well as the scope of application of the Directive and defines enhanced duties of due diligence in relation to high-risk countries and lays down increased powers of central financial intelligence units.
-Centralised registers or electronic data retrieval systems are to be established which enable the timely determination of all individuals or legal entities which hold or control payment accounts or safety deposit boxes with credit institutions in an EU/EEA country.
-Liechtenstein, as a member of the European Economic Area (EEA), must ensure the implementation of all minimum requirements provided for in the Directive.
+At European level, the 5th Money Laundering Directive is due to be adopted by 2020.
+Amongst other things, the circle of parties subject to due-diligence obligations and the scope of application of the Directive are expanded and enhanced due diligence obligations defined with regard to high-risk countries and the use of virtual currencies.
+The extension of the powers of central reporting offices is also defined.
+Central registers or electronic data retrieval systems are to be set up to enable the prompt identification of all natural or legal persons who hold or control payment and bank accounts or safe deposit boxes at credit institutions in an EU/EEA state.
+As a member of the European Economic Area (EEA), Liechtenstein must ensure the implementation of all minimum requirements provided for in the Directive.

 On 1 January 2016, Liechtenstein has introduced the automatic exchange of information (AEOI).
 The initial AEOI reporting for the 2016 reporting period took place in 2017 and then continued accordingly in subsequent years.

-As from 1 January 2019, the relevant data will be exchanged with 108 AEOI partner countries.
+As of 1 January 2020, the relevant data will be exchanged with 111 AEOI partner countries.